Updated: 8th February 2021

 The following is a general outline of what could happen if a creditor involves the courts:

 Clearly, there is a need to act quickly if a CCJ is threatened.
 You need to complete and return the court paperwork as soon as possible.
 If informal negotiations with your creditor are unlikely to be successful within the 14-day period, or you are going to dispute the debt, you should seek professional advice.
 A range of formal insolvency solutions exist that could save your company.

-Begbies Traynor is licensed to act as Insolvency Practitioner and can arrange a free initial consultation at your local office.
+Begbies Traynor have over 70 licensed Insolvency Practitioners and can arrange a free initial consultation at your local office.

 The above series of events can be halted, but you need to be aware of all your options before taking action unless you can repay the debt in full.
 This is where an IP’s guidance is vital.

 The involvement of an Insolvency Practitioner could be key to successful negotiations.
 They may be able to negotiate a Company Voluntary Arrangement with the creditor prior to a CCJ being issued.
 This would benefit the company if there is more than one debt in existence, as all debt repayments would be consolidated into a single monthly instalment.

 If your personal accounts are with the same bank as the company, the bank may be reluctant to offer or extend overdraft or credit card facilities to you as an individual.
 Your income may be viewed as unreliable, which would create subsequent issues for you personally.

 Having a CCJ recorded on your company’s credit file will make it difficult to trade with the freedom previously enjoyed.
 In fact, a County Court Judgment can affect trade so seriously that the company’s financial situation deteriorates rapidly.